RaniSputnik/Flox-GML/README.md

 ## Where to go from here?
 * Visit [Flox.cc](http://www.flox.cc) for more information about Flox.
 * Check out the extension topic on the [Game Maker Community](http://gmc.yoyogames.com/index.php?showtopic=619114#entry4550823)

+## Building the library

+Run the build.py script (requires python 3.4)